 Patient Satisfaction Surveys and Star Ratings

 Your voice matters.
-You may receive a survey from our confidential survey provider, Press Ganey, by phone, by email or by mail after receiving care at Sanford.
+You may receive a survey from our confidential survey provider, Press Ganey, by phone, email or mail after receiving care at Sanford.

-- Patients are randomly selected for this survey and not all patients will receive a survey.
+- Patients are randomly selected for this survey and not all patients receive a survey

 If you receive a survey, we encourage you to participate.
 This is your opportunity to tell us what we did well, and how we can do better.
 Thank you for sharing your experience.